Social Changes 1972-2001

 The provincial movement lobbied for and brought about a wide range of social changes, including pay equity, affirmative action, pension benefits for women, changes to matrimonial property rights and reproductive rights, and greater representation of women in government and other decision-making bodies.
 Attitudes towards women and their roles in the province changed dramatically.
 The gender gap narrowed considerably in labour force participation, post-secondary enrollment, and health expectancy; gains were also made in political and executive representation, but to a lesser degree.

 Social activism extended to other groups and issues as well.
-Aboriginal groups organized to protect their rights and cultures, forming the Labrador Inuit Association and the Native Association of Newfoundland and Labrador (today the Federation of Newfoundland Indians) in 1973, the Naskapi Montagnais Innu Association (today the Innu Nation) in 1976, and the Labrador Metis Association (today NunatuKavut) in 1985.
+Aboriginal groups organized to protect their rights and cultures, forming the Labrador Inuit Association and the Native Association of Newfoundland and Labrador (today the Federation of Newfoundland Indians) in 1973, the Naskapi Montagnais Innu Association (today the Innu Nation) in 1976, and the Labrador Metis Association in 1985 (now the NunatuKavut Community Council).

 There was also a burst of local creative activity in the 1970s, known alternately as the cultural renaissance, revival, or revolution.
 Talented new artists worked in a wide range of disciplines in the literary, performing, and visual arts.
 Often for the first time, the local population saw their stories, dialects, and customs reflected back from the page, canvas, stage, or television screen.
 As the movement explored the province's culture, it also helped to validate and shape it.